Creating Accessible Documents

 The best way to create documents for the web is to create your documents in Microsoft Word.

 The reason for this is Microsoft Office has a built in Accessibility Checker that you can use to help ensure content is accessible.

-After a documents accessibility has been verified in Microsoft Word, once the document is saved as a pdf file the accessibility features will carry over into that format.
+After a documents accessibility has been verified in Microsoft Word when the document is saved as a pdf file the accessibility features will carry over into that format.

 - Make your Word documents accessible

 - Accessiblity Checker - PC

 - Accessiblity Checker - Mac

 - Office 365: Accessible by design